Glukascewic1/8/README.md

-# 8
+# 9

-8 is a game where you start with one 1 but the objective is to get two 8s and merge them.
+9 is a game where you start with one 1 but the objective is to get two 8s and merge them.
+When two tiles with the same number touch, they <b>add 1 more number.</b>

 Most of the time, the game will spawn a 1 after every move you make.
 If you hold down the up arrow for long enough, you might get a 2 to spawn.